 We recognize that we cannot address complex public health challenges on our own, but must address the barriers to access where we believe we can make the strongest contributions.

 We know that strengthening health systems and building health workforce capacity are important to improve access to quality health care and to help address underlying barriers to health.
-Through innovative approaches and partnerships, we will invest our expertise, human resources, financial resources, products and market-based solutions to:
+Through innovative approaches and partnerships, we invest our expertise, human resources, financial resources, products and market-based solutions to:

 - Support capacity-building, including health care professional training, to deliver health care solutions